-You don’t have to use German smeared mortar or hydrated lime to create the whitewash brick look that you want.
+You don’t have to use German-smeared mortar or hydrated lime to create the whitewashed brick look that you want.
 And you don’t have to use an acrylic paint that is not Organic or natural and gives you too much shine in the end result.

 There is a different way to get the antique look of whitewashed brick.
 You can use our authentic, slaked-lime paint that is sourced from Northern Italy, similar to what was used historically throughout Europe.
 And you can even do it yourself in one afternoon!